The 3 Parts to a Healthy Online Presence

 We focus on building sites that are highly visible, search optimized and effective at converting visitors into leads.
 Increasing conversion i.e. leads from websites, increasingly is what clients are looking for most and what we in turn look to specialize in more.

 Part 3 - Functionality

 Functionality here means interactivity, use of dynamic features and how well the site works.
 Are there any interactive features?
 Are there errors?
 Can you find what you are looking for?
-Is it easy to add pages, edit pages or add photos?
-How about self generated content or blogs or forums – does your technology platform include easy to add functionality?
-Is it software that has regular security patches and add on modules in the thousands?
+Is it easy to add pages, edit pages, or add photos?
+How about self-generated?content or blogs/forums - does your technology platform include easy to add functionality?
+Is it software that has regular security patches and add-on modules in the thousands?

 Want to boost your website's performance?
 Submit the form below for a detailed report that evaluates the design, marketing, and functionality of your website.